 - Agricultural Innovation in Africa (AIA)

-- Geopolitics of Energy, joint between ENRP and ISP
+- Geopolitics of Energy (joint with ENRP and ISP)

 Please visit the STPP fellowship page for details about research areas and projects, and for additional fellowship information specific to STPP.